-If you are a student you can access most of my materials on macroeconomics and data science via the "charts" tab above.
+If you are a current student you can access materials via the “courses” tab.

 RICHARD DAVIES is an economist and author.
 He is a Professor in Practice at the LSE’s School of Public Policy and holds the UK’s first Chair in the Public Understanding of Economics at Bristol University.
 He is the director of the UK’s Economics Observatory and the Harvard-LSE Growth Co-Lab.

-Richard's 2020 book, Extreme Economies won the Lonely Planet/Stanford's prize for debut travel writing, and has been published in the UK, US, Japan, China, Korea and Taiwan.
+Richard’s book, Extreme Economies, won the Lonely Planet/Stanford’s prize for debut travel writing in 2020, and has been published in the UK, US, Japan, China, Korea and Taiwan.
 He wrote and edited The Economist’s guide to economics, which is available in Chinese and Arabic translation.
 His articles have featured in The New York Times, The Economist, The Financial Times, The Guardian, The Sunday Times, The Times, Wired and 1843 Magazine.

 In previous roles Richard has been Chair of the Council of Economic Advisers at HM Treasury, an economist and speechwriter at the Bank of England, and economics editor of The Economist.